KiranWells/mandel-app/README.md

 ## Compiling

-Currently, the backend requires the target feature `avx2` to be available.
+Currently, the backend works best when the target feature `avx2` is available, as this enables SIMD operations.

 ```sh
 # debug [non-release] builds are significantly slower, useful for development only